azonenberg/serdes-website/serdes/_posts/2025-05-07-Switch-project-pt1.md

 ## Ancient history: The first switch

 The first generation never had a name, it was just called "open-gig-switch" or something in my subversion repository (this was circa 2012 before I was primarily running on git).

+I couldn't find any many-port gigabit switch ASICs that were suitable for an OSH project (i.e. purchasable in qty 1, no NDA needed for datasheet, etc).
+So an FPGA-based from-scratch design seemed the only option.

 [![Dark purple PCB with a mini USB port, quad RJ45, and Spartan-6 FPGA on it](/assets/old-switch-800.jpg)](/assets/old-switch.jpg)